kbunnyjoel/Weather-App/README.md

 # Weather-App
 A simple web weather app using React JS.
-Here is the link for the app deployed in Heroku hosting having automatic deploment.
+Here is the link for the app deployed in Heroku hosting having automatic deployment.

 UI Framework:
 Grommet